 Note: Depending on feature functionality, when you enable a feature to On, Canvas may display a warning message asking to confirm your option, as some course features may have unintended consequences if turned Off.

 View User-Level Features

-Note: Instructors have no control over user-level features.
+Note: Admins have no control over user-level features.